immutability-io/vault-ethereum/README.md

 * Send Ethereum
 * Deploy contracts

 All secrets in Vault are encrypted.
 However, for ease of integration with `geth`, the plugin stores the Ethereum private key in encrypted (JSON keystore) format.
-It is not necessary for this plugin to use a passphrase to protect private keys, however, at present that is the design choice.

 ![Vault and Geth Topology](/doc/vault-geth.png?raw=true "Vault Ethereum Plugin")

 ## Quick start

 Building the plugin and installing it will be covered later, but let's assume that has been done.
 It is important to note that the Vault Ethereum plugin can be mounted at any path.
 A common model is to use a well defined namespace for mounting Vault backends - for example, using the GitHub org/repo namespace: `ethereum/immutability-io/world-domination-token`.
 For this discussion, we assume that the Vault Ethereum plugin has been mounted at `ethereum`.

+### Create new externally controlled accounts

 Let's create an Ethereum account: